Verdocs/express-meta-guard/README.md

 ## Overview

-Express is the most popular NodeJS framework for building APIs with good reason: it combines high performance, easy of use, and a large number of third-party contrib modules to create an ecosystem that makes it easy to quickly build sophisticated, high-performance APIs.
+Express is the most popular NodeJS framework for building APIs with good reason: it combines high performance, ease of use, and a large number of third-party contrib modules to create an ecosystem that makes it easy to quickly build sophisticated, high-performance APIs.

 Unfortunately, its imperative style of declaring routes and handlers can make it more challenging to document